-The surgery is performed under sterile conditions in the operating room with the patient under general or local anesthesia lying prone (on the belly) on the operating table.
-The surgeon in charge of the Kyphoplasty or Balloon Kyphoplasty procedure will make small incisions, on either sides of your back.
-Through these incisions, a narrow tube is introduced to the fractured vertebra under X-ray imaging or Fluoroscopy guidance to allow accurate insertion.
+A surgeon performs the surgery under sterile conditions in the operating room.
+The patient will be under general or local anesthesia and lying prone on the operating table.
+Then, the surgeon in charge of the Kyphoplasty or Balloon Kyphoplasty procedure will make small incisions on either side of your back.
+Through these incisions, a narrow tube is introduced to the fractured vertebra under X-ray imaging or Fluoroscopic guidance to allow accurate insertion.

-Through the inserted tube, a special balloon (this is why it’s called Balloon Kyphoplasty) called a bone tamp is introduced into the vertebra.
+Through the tube, a special balloon and a bone to tamp is then placed into the vertebra.
 Once the balloon is in place, it is gently inflated to re-establish the pre-fracture vertebral body height.
-The balloon is removed and the space is filled with orthopaedic cement known as polymethylmethacrylate (PMMA).
-The cement hardens in a few minutes, stabilizing the bone.
-This procedure restores the normal height of the vertebrae and minimizes the deformity.
-After the procedure is executed, the incisions are closed.
-The entire Kyphoplasty surgery takes about an hour, for each vertebra.
+The surgeon begins removing the balloon.
+Next, he/she fills the space with orthopedic cement, call polymethylmethacrylate )PMMA).
+The cement will begin hardening in a few minutes, stabilizing the bone.
+This procedure restores the average height of the vertebrae and minimizes the deformity.
+Now that surgery is complete, the surgeon closes the incisions.
+The entire Kyphoplasty surgery takes about an hour for each vertebra.

-Most patients are discharged home on the same day and allowed to walk as soon as they are awake.
-You should have a companion to drive you home.
-The incision needs to be kept clean and dry.
-Avoid heavy lifting or strenuous activities that can increase the propensity of a fracture in osteoporotic patients.
+Discharging patients the same or the next day is common.
+In fact, you can walk as soon as you are awake.
+However, you should have a companion to drive you home.
+Make sure to keep the incision clean and dry.
+Furthermore, it’s important to avoid heavy lifting or strenuous activities that can increase the propensity of a fracture in osteoporotic patients.
 Closely adhere to the post-operative instructions you receive at the time of discharge.
 In case of any complications or medical emergency, contact your doctor immediately.
-Most Kyphoplasty patients experience immediate pain relief after the Kyphoplasty surgery is performed.
+Patients are likely to experience immediate pain relief after the Kyphoplasty surgery.

-- It is a minimally invasive procedure with smaller incisions and faster recovery
+- It is a minimally invasive procedure with smaller incisions and also a faster recovery

 - Provides immediate pain relief